 What is LUMES?

 LUMES is a 2-year international M.Sc. programme focusing on the important sustainability challenges facing humankind.
 Each year approximately 40 students are accepted to the programme.
-LUMES is open for students from all over the world and will lead to the Swedish equivalent of a Master's degree (i.e. Magisterexamen).
+LUMES is open for students from all over the world, for the last decade each batch has in average had students from 21 countries.
+The programme leads to the Swedish equivalent of a Master's degree (i.e. Magisterexamen).
 LUMES has a 90% graduation rate.

 The objective of LUMES is to prepare students with the knowledge and competencies to actively contribute to long-term ecological and socio-economic sustainability.
 The programme builds on the previous knowledge, skills, and experiences students possess with the intention of producing graduates with capacities to create change, from local to global levels.
 LUMES is not a program that trains competent technicians in different approaches or tools; instead, the ambition is to foster what can be called knowledge brokers, who are equipped with interdisciplinary and cross-cultural competencies in the field of sustainability.

 The programme’s unique international, interdisciplinary setting provides a forum for students to work together on a broad array of environment- and sustainability-focused topics, where students acquire invaluable insights into other cultural and disciplinary perspectives.
 This is carried out by bringing together students insights from a wide range of cultural backgrounds, disciplines in both natural and social sciences, as well as by creating opportunities for students to engage in particular cases of unsustainable practices.
 Through such “real world learning opportunities”, students strengthen their confidence and abilities to facilitate change.